Silver-Sword/Competitive-Programming-Samples/README.md

 # Welcome!

-Each folder has a collection of 20 sample programs that are intended to give you a good idea of the breadth and depth of my programming experience for that year.
+Both the 2022 and 2023 folders have a collection of 20 sample programs that are intended to give you a good idea of the breadth and depth of my programming experience for that year.

 This is not a comprehensive list by any means, but should provide a meaningful understanding